The Goal of the Torah

 “The LORD bless you, my daughter,” he replied.
 “This kindness is greater than that which you showed earlier: You have not run after the younger men, whether rich or poor.” — Ruth 3:10

-This week Jews around the world celebrate Shavuot, also known as The Festival of Weeks or Pentecost.
-Initially, Shavuot was a harvest festival, but since the destruction of the Temple in Jerusalem, we have celebrated it as the giving of the Torah, which occurred seven weeks, or 50 days after the Exodus.
-My devotions this week offer lessons that can be learned from this biblically mandated observance.
+Today is the first day of Shavuot, also known as The Festival of Weeks or Pentecost.
+Initially, Shavuot was a harvest festival, but since the destruction of the Temple in Jerusalem, we have celebrated it as the giving of the Torah, which occurred seven weeks, or 50 days, after the Exodus.
+Since Shavuot is a nonworking holiday, these devotions were prepared for you in advance.

-Hillel’s reply was basically a flip-flopped version of the biblical command to “love your neighbor as yourself” (Leviticus 19:18).
-Hillel understood that the essence of the Bible is implementing its values and principles, particularly in how we treat one another.
+Hillel’s reply was a flip-flopped version of the biblical command to “love your neighbor as yourself” (Leviticus 19:18).
+Hillel understood that the essence of the Bible is how we treat one another.
 Certainly, Jesus taught his disciples the same principle in the Christian Bible (Matthew 5:43; 22:39; Mark 12:31; Luke 10:27; John 13:34).

 The Goal of the Torah